energyandcleanair/india_map/README.md

 1. Install `pre-commit`, if you haven't already
 2. [Install the git hook scripts](https://pre-commit.com/#3-install-the-git-hook-scripts)

+## Environment

+This project is built around using Google Cloud and its available services.
+To run it locally, you will need:
+- a Google Cloud Project
+- Google Earth Engine enabled within the project
+- Google Cloud Storage Buckets (ideally separate) for the following:
+  - Temporary storage of results from Google Earth Engine (with a lifecycle policy to delete results after 7 days)
+  - Archiving ingested data to store (with versioning optionally enabled to enable reproduction)
+  - Processed intermediate and final steps
+  - Trained models

+In addition, this project also depends on NASA Earthdata.
+You will need an account with access to the following and authenticated to run the code:
+- Harmony subsetting
+- GES DISC datasets

 ## Architecture

-We run this on Google Cloud and use Google Workflows to run the software.
+We run this project on Google Cloud and use Google Workflows to provision the compute for the project.
 This allows us to run different components with different types of compute.
 We aim to only provision compute on-demand to avoid high compute costs.

-For the entrypoint for the workflows, see `infra/workflow*yaml`.
+For the entrypoint for the workflows, see `infra/workflow.yaml`.
+This workflow triggers individual stages (`src/pm25ml/run/s*`), which rely on dependency injection to get their dependencies.

-The data is stored in Google Cloud with different buckets for:
-- Ingested data (which is versioned at the bucket level)
-- Combined, generated, and sampled data (unversioned latest): we don't version these to keep data costs down.
-- Models (versioned within the bucket)
+### Dependency injection

+The runnables for each stage have their dependencies injected from the setup module `src/pm25ml/setup` and its submodule `dependency_injection`.

+Modules and components outside the `setup` directory should avoid coupling their implementation to the precise data, workflow, and features required for the pipeline (especially where these values might change).
+Instead, the `setup` and its submodules should define these as "configuration" instead.

 ### Collecting